-9. Assessing Housing Need
+7. Assessing Housing Need

-- 9.1 Whilst offering choice, North West Leicestershire's Choice Based Lettings scheme must take into consideration the housing needs of each home seeker or permanent member of their household to allow those home seekers in greatest need to be given greatest preference. - 9.2 We will consider and assess the housing needs of each household.
+- 7.1 Whilst offering choice, North West Leicestershire's Choice Based Lettings scheme must take into consideration the housing needs of each home seeker and their household to allow those home seekers in greatest need to be given greatest preference.

+- 7.2 We will consider and assess the housing needs of each household.
 All home seekers who are eligible to join the housing register will be allocated one of five housing need bands by the Housing Choices Team, determined in accordance with their verified housing need.
-The five bands are as follows - 1.
-Potential Housing Need - 2.
-Low Housing Need - 3.
-Medium Housing Need - 4.
-High Housing Need - 5.
-Priority Housing Need - 9.3 Home seekers must notify North West Leicestershire District Council immediately of any change in their housing circumstances.
+The five bands are as follows

+- Critical Housing Need (highest)

+- Urgent Housing Need

+- Medium Housing Need

+- Low Housing Need

+- Potential Housing Need (lowest)

+- 7.3 Home seekers must notify North West Leicestershire District Council immediately of any change in their housing circumstances.
 The Council may need to undertake further enquiries before reassessing the application.
+A home

-A home seeker's application may move from one housing need band to another following the reassessment. - 9.4 If a home seeker feels that their application has been assessed incorrectly, they have a right to request a review of the decision (see section 4). - 9.5 Home seekers will normally be placed in the highest housing need category they qualify for except in the case of Home seekers who fall into the categories outlined in 9.7 below.
+seeker's application may move from one housing need band to another following the reassessment.

+- 7.4 If a home seeker feels that their application has been assessed incorrectly, they have a right to request a review of the decision (see section 4). - 7.5 Home seekers will normally be placed in the highest housing need category they qualify for except in the case of Home seekers who fall into the categories outlined in 9.7 or who have been allowed onto the register without a local connection under 9.6.
+Home seekers to whom the Council has accepted a duty under the homelessness legislation will be dealt with as set out in section 7.26.
+This approach compliments the band categories as set out below.

-Band 1 - Potential Housing Need
+Band 1 - Critical Housing Need